 Remember that essential oils are much more potent than dried or fresh herbs and spices, so start with a very small amount

 Some facial areas such as the delicate skin around the eyes.

 Eyes and inner ears.

 Broken, damaged, or otherwise injured skin

-Each of the essential oil constituents possesses a unique set of biochemical properties that react with cells and organs in different ways.
-Although these actions are not yet completely understood, the positive end results have been demonstrated.
-As the body is only equipped to handle certain doses of essential oils, proper dosing, according to labelling recommendations, should be strictly followed to avoid toxicity.
+Each constituent possesses a unique set of biochemical properties that react with cells and organs in different ways.
+Although these mechanisms of action are not completely understood, the positive end results have been demonstrated.
+However, the body is only equipped to handle appropriate doses of essential oils.
+This is why proper dosing according to labelling recommendations should be strictly followed to avoid toxicity.

-*If you are under medical care, consult your physician about potential interactions between any medication and essential oils
+*If you are under a doctors care, consult your physician about potential interactions between any medication and essential oils.

 *Most essential oils should never be used undiluted on the skin

 *Never use an undiluted essential oil on a baby or child

 *Some essential oils, especially citrus oils, contain natural molecules that react with sunlight (UV light) and cause a sensitivity reaction